Best Man Toasting Basics

-- Tell risqué jokes -- the groom's grandmother will probably be there.
+- Tell risqué jokes—someone's grandmother will probably be there.

-- Tell "in" jokes that most guests won't understand.
+- Tell inside jokes most guests won't understand.

 - Ramble on about how you'll miss the good old days.

-- Make the groom look like a slacker, loser, or drunkard.
+- Make the groom look like a slacker, loser or a drunk.

 Giving the Toast

-You'll know it's time to wag your silver tongue when the MC announces you at the beginning of the reception (or after dinner, depending on the wedding schedule).
+You'll know it's game time when the MC announces you at the beginning of the reception (or after dinner, depending on the wedding schedule).
 Once you're clutching the microphone, what next?
-Follow these tips and you won't go wrong:
+Follow these tips and you can't go wrong:

 - Be prepared.
 Don't think you'll come up with something witty at the last second.
 You may end up staring like a deer in headlights as the wedding guests squirm in their seats.